 Inflammation is a natural response by our body to fight off infections and heal damaged tissues.
 However, sometimes, inflammation can become chronic and contribute to several health issues such as arthritis, heart disease, and even cancer.
 In this blog post, we will look at the common causes of inflammation and share some tips on how to reduce it.
-So, if you are health-conscious and looking for ways to stay fit, keep reading.
+So, if you are health-conscious and looking for ways to stay fit and healthy, keep reading.

 Lack of Exercise

 Chronic stress can significantly contribute to inflammation in the body.
 When you are stressed, your body releases a hormone called cortisol, which triggers inflammation.
-So, it's important to manage your stress levels with relaxation techniques such as meditation, deep breathing, listening to music, or a slow walk.
+So, it's essential to manage your stress levels with relaxation techniques such as meditation, deep breathing, listening to music, or a slow walk.

 Lack of Sleep